 - HR’s efficiency-related questions and the average employee’s usability questions.

-A CEO might want software that drives revenue, which means you can focus on keywords that emphasize ROI and results.
+A CEO might want software that drives revenue, which means you can focus on keywords that emphasize SEO ROI.
 An HR director will want to boost efficiency and employee happiness.
 And a technical buyer will look for software that integrates with the ERP system their company is using.

 All of them, average employee included, will want to know how the software makes their job easier.
 They’ll also all want to know why your software is better than their current system.
 That means you can target comparative search queries related to your competitors.
 And if they don’t like their current system, they’re searching for a replacement or alternative, which gives you keyword opportunities like “[Popular Competitor] alternative.”

 There’s more.
 Each B2B buyer will be at one of three stages in the purchase funnel: Awareness, Consideration, Decision.
 Each stage offers its own set of long-tail keywords.
 Some are broad and interest-oriented (Awareness), while others are tightly focused on the brand (Decision).
 For example, an HR director in the Awareness phase might just be looking for tips and articles about employee happiness.
 An HR director in the Decision phase, on the other hand, is looking for reviews of your product.